faluka/Kickstarter-analysis-1./README.md

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date
+the campaign launched in May are most succssesful
 ### Analysis of Outcomes Based on Goals
+The campaign goals between less than 0 to 1000 to 5000 are most successful
 ### Challenges and Difficulties Encountered
+the criterian in the fomular to limit results to a range of a dollar amount
 ## Results

-- What are two conclusions you can draw about the Outcomes based on Launch Date?
+- The two conclusions one can draw about the Outcomes based on Launch Date are ;
+a.
+Campaign launched in May was mor successful.
+b.
+Campaign launched in December was less successful

-- What can you conclude about the Outcomes based on Goals?
+- for the Outcomes based on Goals,
-2185 campaigns were successful
+May and June are the most successful
-- What are some limitations of this dataset?
+- The limitations of this dataset was that
+The dataset analysis did not tell which category will be more successful.

-- What are some other possible tables and/or graphs that we could create?
+-  some other possible tables and/or graphs that we could create are table that can show latest years, to see if the campaign can make more improvements.